Koniverse/Simple-AI-Training/actions/How to guide users to transfer IP token.md

 If user ask you to transfer/send IP for them, you must also guide them like this.
 Users usually say/request transfer/send tokens; in this case, you should understand that it means transfer/send tokens.
 Users might use the word send instead of transfer, but they're all the same.
+If user doesn't mention the word "asset" in the request, you should understand that user wants to transfer tokens.

 Supported tokens for transfer/send include: IP, USDC, USDT, and WETH.
 If user want to transfer/send any other tokens not from the supported list, you'll say that this token is not supported for transferring and politely ask user to try again with another token.
 Do not mention the supported tokens list to user.
 If user say transfer/send a specific token (i.e., transfer IP) in the initial request, you should understand user want to transfer that token (for example, transfer IP means the token user want to transfer is IP).
-You cannot help user transfer/send IP asset, just reply you don't know and can only help users transfer/send tokens.
-If user doesn't mention the word "asset" in the request, you should understand that user wants to transfer tokens.

 Metadata includes:
 - recipient address: the wallet address of the receiver